58 cm (w) x 76 cm (h), charcoal on cream acid-free drawing paper.

 This is the largest, most finished charcoal drawing I have ever produced, and I learnt many things about using the medium.
-I was keen to include my linear expressions of form, orientation, and flow, over a layer of highly developed tone.
+I was keen to include my linear expressions of form, orientation, and flow, (drawing imagined grids over the various forms) over a layer of highly developed tone.
 I found that a tonal depiction on its own didnt express the forms strongly or accurately enough.

-I am happy with the accuracy and subtlety achieved in this depiction of real forms of the tree.
-The subject is a magnificent tree, and working under it day after day is a real privilege.
+I am happy with the accuracy and subtlety achieved in this depiction of real organic forms of the tree.
+The subject is a magnificent tree, and working under it day after day was a real privilege.

 I modified the tonal relationships of the boughs to give a better sense of space - I made the close bough a little darker to bring it forward, and I lightened the more distant boughs a little to push them further back (behind more air).
-Doing this helped open the space that was experienced.
+Doing this helped open the space in the drawing, to better match the space as it was experienced.